301 – Corrective Actions and Disciplinary Procedures

 I. Purpose

-This policy establishes the principles, policies, and procedures supervisors must follow to lead employees to their highest level of performance on behalf of the Harris County Sheriff’s Office (HCSO).
-This policy includes procedures for handling employee training and development opportunities short of disciplinary action and procedures for those occasions when disciplinary action is necessary.
+This policy establishes the principles, rules, and procedures supervisors must follow to lead employees to their highest level of performance on behalf of the Harris County Sheriff’s Office (HCSO).
+This policy includes procedures for employee training and development opportunities short of disciplinary action and procedures for when disciplinary action is necessary.

 II.
 Definitions